MROSAZ/sadiid-offline-pos/DOCUMENTATION.md

 This document provides a comprehensive overview of all files in the `src` folder and their functions.

+> **📋 Documentation Status**: Last verified and updated on June 23, 2025
+> - All files in `src` folder have been checked
+> - All functions and their purposes are documented
+> - UI component functions are excluded as requested

 ---

 ## 📁 Root Files

 ### `App.tsx`
-Main application component that sets up routing, contexts, and global providers.
+- **App**: Main application component that sets up routing, context providers, and initializes IndexedDB
+- **setupDB**: Async function to initialize IndexedDB on app startup
+- **Routes**: Defines protected and public routes with authentication

 ### `main.tsx`
 Application entry point that renders the App component with React Query and Router providers.